Multipartite quantum correlations: symplectic and algebraic geometry approach: Introduction

 As mentioned above the LU operations form a subgroup $K$ of the whole unitary group $U(\mathcal{H})$ of the relevant Hilbert space $\mathcal{H}$ (since the global phase of a state is irrelevant, we can use the special unitary group $SU(\mathcal{H})$ instead).
 The SLOCC also form a group $G$ that happens to be the complexification of $K$, i.e., $G = K^\mathbb{C}$.
 In contrast to $K$, which is compact as a subgroup of the unitary group, $G$ is not compact.
 The exact forms of $K$ and, consequently, $G$ depend on the problem in question (number and dimensionality of subsystems, distinguishability of particles constituting them).
-The actions of $K$ and $G$ on $\mathcal{H}$ are naturally and easily transferred to the projective space $\mathbb{P}(\mathcal{H})$ \textit{via} $U[\psi]=[U\psi]$.
+The actions of $K$ and $G$ on $\mathcal{H}$ are naturally and easily transferred to the projective space $\mathbb{P}(\mathcal{H})$ \textit{via} where $V$ belongs either to $K$ or to $G$.
+In other words, after the action of a matrix from the representation of $K$ or $G$ on a vector from $\mathcal{H}$, one has to projectivise the resulting vector to $\mathbb{P}(\mathcal{H})$.
+Projectivisation means setting the norm to $1$ by rescaling the vector by the inverse of its norm and neglecting the global phase.

 The projective space has a reach geometrical structure.
 In particular, in a natural way, it is a K\"ahler manifold, i.e., a complex symplectic Riemannian manifold on which all three structures are compatible.
 Symplecticity means that it can be treated as a kind of a classical phase space for a Hamiltonian system.
 The action of a group on such a manifold reflects symmetries of the dynamical system, and the methods of analysis of such systems can be borrowed from classical mechanics.
-In modern formulation of classical mechanics (see, e.g., \cite{arnold13}, \cite{guillemin84}) one employs the full power of symplectic geometry.
+In modern formulations of classical mechanics (see, e.g., \cite{arnold13}, \cite{guillemin84}) one employs the full power of symplectic geometry.
+See Appendix for some background information concerning the action of groups on symplectic manifolds.

+The geometric treatment of correlations outlined above was restricted only to pure states.
+There exists, however, a natural extension to mixed states.
+Instead of the projective space $\mathbb{P}(\mathcal{H})$ one has to consider the set of all density matrices